What is money?

 First, you should know that there’s no aragonite on Yap.
-So to make rai, you first have to get your chief’s permission to paddle 250 miles southwest across treacherous south Pacific waters to the island of Palau.
-Once you’re there, you’ll have to deal with the Palauan tribesmen to use their aragonite quarries.
+So to make rai, you first have to get your chief’s permission to paddle 250 miles southwest across treacherous South Pacific waters to the island of Palau.
+Once you’re there, you’ll have to strike deal with the Palauan tribesmen to gain access to their aragonite quarries.
 Depending on when you’re attempting to do this, the Palauans may be actively hostile, they may be indifferent, or they may just charge you an arm and a leg.

-When the deal is struck, you’ll hike miles inland through the jungle to use those quarries.
-You’ll spend months or years painstakingly forming and separating a disc from a cave wall and refining its appearance.
+After the deal is struck, you’ll hike miles inland through the jungle to reach those quarries.
+Once there you’ll spend months or years painstakingly forming and separating a disc from a cave wall and refining its appearance.
 All of this has to be done with bone and shell tools, or if you’re lucky enough, maybe you have iron tools from European traders.
 Then, you’ll transport the finished stones back through the jungle to the shore.

 Even though you’re home, that rai still isn’t yours.
 It belongs to the chief, and he’ll hold on to it until you’ve paid him off with labor, usually collecting baskets of taro or coconuts.
 He’ll also take about 40% of all the rai made on the expedition as tribute.

 Once it’s yours, though, you’ll take that rai and put it somewhere prominent near your home or near the meeting house, so that everyone can marvel at your new-found wealth.
 If you’re feeling wealthy or ostentatious, you might line a nearby road or path with your rai, creating a “money bank.”